 The department does not deal with ICAEW's regulation of its own members and member firms.
 For information on these, reference should be made to the regulations, standards and guidance.
-Law relating to specific areas of accountancy practice or specific industry sectors may also covered by the faculties or the special interest groups.
+Law relating to specific areas of accountancy practice or specific industry sectors may also covered by the Faculties or the Communities.

 There is a strong inter-relationship between the law and ethics.
 Compliance with the law in a well-functioning democracy is an integral aspect of integrity.
 Where ethical considerations have a particular impact in relation to legal matters, this has been integrated into the guidance given.
 For other material related to ethics, reference should be made to the ethics lead page.

 The team members have considerable expertise in their own right in their relevant areas, and have access to more through the ICAEW's system of technical committees and working parties.